-Benefits of accreditation for students
+Benefits of Accreditation for students

-Greater employability prospects and enhanced competitiveness in a global jobs market The accreditation programme establishes a profile of key skills that bioscience employers can recognise in graduates from accredited degrees.
+Greater employability prospects and enhanced competitiveness in a global jobs market

+The Accreditation programme establishes a profile of key skills that bioscience employers can recognise in graduates from accredited degrees.
+Students are able to provide tangible examples (i.e. taught, assessed and carried out in practice) of their skills (e.g. in the laboratory, team working etc.).

-Professional body accreditation of their degree
+Professional body Accreditation of their degree

-Students can be confident that the degree they are choosing is of a high standard and has been assessed and enhanced by the accreditation process.
-The RSB bases accreditation on a set of wide-ranging criteria, meaning students will be aware of not only the technical skills and knowledge gained in their course, but also the transferable skills such as teamwork, communication and entrepreneurship.
+Students can be confident that the degree they are choosing is of a high standard and has been assessed and enhanced by the Accreditation process.
+The RSB bases Accreditation on a set of wide-ranging criteria, meaning students will be aware of not only the technical skills and knowledge gained in their course, but also the transferable skills such as teamwork, communication and entrepreneurship.